WillGoad/cranq-tutorials/reference/2_constructing_data/2_6_serialization/README.md

 # Serialization

-Cranq supports JSON serialization / desarialization out of the box, for array and dictionary types & their combinations.
+Cranq supports JSON serialization / deserialization out of the box, for array and dictionary types & their combinations.

 For serializing a JSON structure to a string, the ```json/Serializer``` node can be used.
 - It takes a structure as an input